 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to metformin or sitagliptin, or if you have kidney disease, type 1 diabetes, or a condition called metabolic acidosis (diabetic ketoacidosis).
+Do not use this medicine if you have had an allergic reaction to metformin or sitagliptin, or if you have kidney disease, or metabolic acidosis (including diabetic ketoacidosis).

 How to Use This Medicine

 - Your doctor will tell you how much of this medicine to use and how often.
 Your dose may need to be changed several times in order to find out what works best for you.
 Do not use more medicine or use it more often than your doctor tells you to.